---client-auth-certificate
+--client-auth-certificate (Client Certificate Authentication)

-The path and file name on the orchestrator of a PKCS12 file containing the client authentication certificate used to authenticate to Keyfactor Command created as per Acquire a Certificate for Client Certificate

-Authentication (Optional) on page 15.
+The path and file name on the orchestrator of a PKCS12 file containing the client authentication certificate used to authenticate to Keyfactor Command created as per Acquire a Certificate for Client Certificate Authentication (Optional) on page 18.
 The certificate must have a Client Authentication EKU.

-The account under which the Universal Orchestrator service will run (see --service-user on the next page) needs read and write permissions on the PKCS12 file you specify with this parameter.
+The account under which the Universal Orchestrator service will run (see --service-user on page 44) needs read and write permissions on the PKCS12 file you specify with this parameter.

-Specifying this parameter requires that client-auth-certificate-password also be specified.
+This parameter requires that client-auth-certificate-password also be specified.